 - Helmet Weight — Unsafe helmets are lighter than those approved under FMVSS 218.
 Due to the structure and padding, substantial and safe helmets usually weigh around three pounds.

-When looking for an approved helmet, be attuned to labeling.
+When looking for an approved helmet, be aware of the labeling.
 Under the regulations, approved helmets will have a DOT sticker on the back.
-In addition to the exterior DOT label, high-quality helmets approved by organizations like the American National Standards Institute or the Snell Foundation have another label inside of the helmet.
+In addition to the exterior DOT label, high-quality helmets approved by organizations like the American National Standards Institute or the Snell Foundation have another label inside the helmet.

-No matter your age, getting a license to drive a motorcycle in Hawaii is an involved process.
-The various steps prospective motorcyclists must take are designed to give them the knowledge and exposure that they need to navigate the road safely.
+Regardless of your age, obtaining a motorcycle license in Hawaii is a complex process.
+The various steps prospective motorcyclists must take are designed to provide them with the knowledge and exposure they need to navigate the road safely.
 The following generally outlines the timeline for obtaining a motorcycle license:

 You must have a motorcycle instructional permit when learning on the road.
-Such permit is due to be awarded to you after satisfactory completion of the pre-trial testings and satisfaction of all applicable conditions or prerequisites.
-You can neither carry passengers and not operate a motorcycle during hours of darkness but will learn to ride under the guise of obtaining permits.
-You may be granted more than six months notice of renewal if you fail an aptitude test before this expiry.
-If your permit expires after a minimum of one attempt to make it through a process, you have three months in which to apply for.
+Such a permit is due to be awarded to you after satisfactory completion of the pre-trial tests and satisfaction of all applicable conditions or prerequisites.
+You cannot carry passengers and operate a motorcycle during hours of darkness, but you will learn to ride under the guise of obtaining permits.
+You may be granted more than six months’ notice of renewal if you fail an aptitude test before this expiry.
+If your permit expires after a minimum of one attempt to make it through a process, you have three months in which to apply.

-The specifics of the written exam will depend upon what kind or license you already possess or need to obtain.
-Typically a motorcycle is known as a class-2 permit in Hawaii.
+The specifics of the written exam will depend on what kind of license you already possess or need to obtain.
+Typically, a motorcycle is known as a class-2 permit in Hawaii.
 It permits the operation of a bike or motor car.
-You may not be required to sit a basic-knowledge tests.
-For this reason you must only take motorcycle specific sections.
-Both tests are multiple choice and written on multiple choice.
-If an applicant intends to test for any motorcycle they should prepare thoroughly using the instruction manual and completing practice tests prior to the exam.
+You may not be required to sit a basic knowledge test.
+For this reason, you must only take motorcycle-specific sections.
+Both tests are multiple-choice and written in a multiple-choice format.
+If an applicant intends to test for any motorcycle, they should prepare thoroughly using the instruction manual and complete practice tests prior to the exam.

-If you want to be successful there needs to be a general driver examination and special motorcycle examination.
-These are tests to determine one’s understanding of highway rules and signs and skills to operate motorcycles.
-Additionally you have to give vision tests.
+To achieve success, a general driver’s examination and a specialized motorcycle examination are required.
+These tests are designed to assess one’s understanding of highway rules and signs, as well as one’s skills in operating motorcycles.
+Additionally, you have to give vision tests.
 On satisfactory completion of the knowledge evaluation and vision exam, you will obtain an instruction permit with a validity of one year.

 Insurance Requirements for Motorcyclists in Hawaii

 Insurance coverage offers crucial protection for motorcyclists and others on the road.
-For this reason, motorcyclists in Hawaii must have a motor scooter or motorcycle liability insurance at all times.
+For this reason, motorcyclists in Hawaii are required to have liability insurance for their motor scooter or motorcycle at all times.
 Drivers must have proof of insurance with them while operating their vehicles.
 Anyone driving without proof of insurance is subject to a citation of at least $100.

 Minimum coverage for a motorcycle insurance policy includes: